 - Gauge: The gauge of the individual wires inside the cable, such as 14, 12, 10, etc.

 - Number of wires: This number follows gauge.
 For example, 14/2 indicates that there are two 14-gauge wires (a ground wire, if part of the cable, is not included in this number) within the cable.

 - Grounding: The word “GROUND” or the letter “G” indicates the presence of a ground wire.

-- Voltage rating: The most common rating for residential use is 600 volts, though this can vary.
-The number indicates the maximum voltage the wire can safely carry.
+- Voltage rating: The most common rating for residential use is 600-volts but this can vary.
+The number indicates the maximum voltage the cable can safely carry.